opencomputeproject/OSF-OSFCI/CONTRIBUTE.md

 Every commit in your pull request needs to be able to build and pass our CI tests.

+Also, we are DCO compiliant so please ensure sign-off is done [appropriately.](https://github.com/apps/dco)

 ## Code Reviews

-Look at the area of code you're modifying, its history, and consider tagging some of the [maintainers](https://github.com/HewlettPackard/osfci/graphs/contributors) when doing a pull request in order to instigate some code review.
+Look at the area of code you're modifying, its history, and consider tagging some of the [maintainers](https://github.com/opencomputeproject/OSF-OSFCI/graphs/contributors) when doing a pull request in order to instigate some code review.

 ## Quality Controls